runabol/piper/README.md

     text: goodbye world
 ```

-The central interface that is used to execute a task is the `TaskHandler`:
+The central interface that is used to execute tasks is the `TaskHandler`:

 ```
 public interface TaskHandler<O> {